drasbeck/macos-thinkpad-t430/README.md

 #### Creating the installer
-	- You'll need thumbdrive of at least 8 GB, jHFS+ formatted.
+	- You'll need thumbdrive of at least 8 GB, HFS+ formatted.

     - Use Unibeast to create the installer.
 Select UEFI and no ATI/nVidia.